rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-013/index.md

 The library can detect collisions between circles, rectangles, capsules and up to eight-sided convex polygons.
-There are also functions for manifold generation, the GJK algorithm and ray casting operations.
+There are also functions for manifold generation, the GJK algorithm, and ray casting operations.
 There is an example program in the repository.

 [cute-c2]: https://crates.io/crates/c2